CorrieJ98/GP2Coursework/Lab1/notes.md

     in MainGame::UpdateGameObject(GameObject&...)

 04/12/25
 Culling seems to be broken on the monkey, with the .geom shader.
+During the animation, it loses all depth properties and displays in front of other objects.
+MVP issue I think